gboeing/ppd534/syllabus/readme.md

 # Schedule

-## Aug 27 - Introduction
+## Aug 26 - Introduction

-We introduce the course, the syllabus, the semester's expectations and schedule, and set up the computing environment for coursework.
+Learning objectives: course policies, the semester's expectations and schedule, and the computing environment for coursework.

-Readings to be completed prior to class:

-- Boeing and Arribas-Bel.
-2021.
-GIS and Computational Notebooks.
-In: The Geographic Information Science & Technology Body of Knowledge, edited by J.P.
-Wilson.
-[Direct link](https://doi.org/10.22224/gistbok/2021.1.2).
+Pre-class readings/prep:
+  - this syllabus
   - TutorialsPoint [Google Colab Tutorial](https://www.tutorialspoint.com/google_colab/) (from the beginning through the "sharing your notebook" section).

+Activities and assessments:
+  - in-class problem set 1
-Pre-course survey and Slack introductions
+  - pre-course survey and Slack introductions

-## Sep 3 - Research Design and Data Collection
+## Sep 2 - Research Design and Data Collection

 Reading response 1 due the day before class.